Thermomix Christmas Pudding Recipe

 Traditionally Christmas puddings are wrapped and hung somewhere out of the way until Christmas.
 They are unwrapped and fed each week and don’t require refrigeration.
 However, if you are planning to give the pudding to children and would rather not feed the pudding and children booze, feel free to wrap the Christmas pudding and store it in the fridge.
 The flavours will still develop and mature.
 My nan used to brush the kid’s pudding with orange juice before she heated it on Christmas day.

-How do Re-heat the Steamed Pudding
+How to Re-heat the Steamed Pudding

 If you have been storing the pudding in the fridge take it out the day before Christmas.
 On Christmas day:

-1. Add 1 litre of water to the TM Bowl.
+- Add 1 litre of water to the TM Bowl.

-2. Place the pudding back into the steaming basin and into the Varoma.
+- Place the pudding back into the steaming basin and into the Varoma.

-3. Steam the pudding 60min/Varoma/Speed 2.
+- Steam the pudding 60min/Varoma/Speed 2.

 Let’s Connect!

-If you would like more great Thermomix recipes, please follow the ThermoKitchen FB Page.
+If you want more Thermomix recipe ideas, please follow the ThermoKitchen FB Page.

 For more Thermomix recipe inspiration LETS CONNECT on;